edgedb/edgedb/rust/gel-jwt/src/README.md

 # JWT support

 This crate provides support for JWT tokens.
+The JWT signing and verification is done using the `jsonwebtoken` crate, while the key loading is performed here via the `rsa`/`p256` crates.

 ## Key types